pinedamg/mage2dock/DOCUMENTATION/content/guides/index.md

 - Add a BreakPoint on line 16: `$this->visit('/')`
 - right-click on `tests/ExampleTest.php`
     - Select: `Debug 'ExampleTest.php'`.
     - Should have stopped at the BreakPoint!!
-You are now debugging locally against a remote Magento project via SSH!
+You are now debugging locally against a remote Laravel project via SSH!
     - ![Remote Test Debugging Success](/images/photos/PHPStorm/RemoteTestDebuggingSuccess.png)

 <a name="UsagePHPStormDebugSite"></a>
 ### Debug WebSite
-- In case xDebug is disabled, from the `mage2dock` folder run:
+- In case xDebug is disabled, from the `laradock` folder run:
 `.php-fpm/xdebug start`.
     - To switch xdebug off, run:
 `.php-fpm/xdebug stop`